-Localized vegetative impacts could result primarily from the movement of Vibroseis buggies along source lines, driving equipment to establish receiver points, and the use of the proposed staging areas for equipment storage and daily mobilization.
+Localized vegetative impacts could result primarily from the movement of Vibroseis buggies along source lines, driving equipment to establish receiver points, and daily mobilization.
 Potential disturbances to individual pieces of vegetation could occur through the matting down of plants, compaction of soils, scraping of trees, exposure of plant roots, bending or breaking of vegetation, and/or brush cutting and vegetation trimming.
-Consistent with BCNP GMP/EIS/MMP geophysical Stipulation #17, cut vegetation must be capable of returning to its natural condition after operations.
+Consistent with Preserve GMP/EIS/MMP geophysical Stipulation #17, cut vegetation must be capable of returning to its natural condition after operations.
 There is some potential that the spread of nonnative invasive plant species could also occur through the operation of vehicles.
 Each of these potential impacts is addressed by mitigation measures.

 The "one pass" design of survey operations will minimize impacts to vegetation.
 The "one pass" survey design means that the equipment will only traverse a given area once and that area will not be driven upon again in the majority of cases.
 However, certain crossings may be used more than once if it would result in less environmental impacts to use the same crossing to avoid a sensitive area.
-The Long Term Recovery of Experimental Off-Road Vehicle Impacts and

-Abandoned Old Trails in the Big Cypress National Preserve (Duever et al. 1986c) study states that vegetation which is impacted by a passing vehicle is frequently not killed and will re-sprout and continue to grow (Davis et al. 2010).
+Duever et al. (1986c) state that vegetation which is impacted by a passing vehicle is frequently not killed and will re-sprout and continue to grow (Davis et al. 2010).
 "One pass" operations will further reduce the potential for impacts by utilizing flotation tire-equipped Vibroseis buggies which reduce pressure on the ground.

 During the modification phase of planning, receiver and source line segments were relocated away from sensitive vegetation cover areas such as cypress domes, hardwood hammocks, and dense cypress forests to the extent feasible.
 In consultation with NPS representatives, receiver line segments and vibration source points may also be modified during field operations to further minimize impacts should unforeseen environmental or cultural sensitivity concerns arise from daily field scouting and groundtruthing operations.
 To the extent feasible, many of the vibration source points and receiver lines will utilize existing trails, roads, and other previously disturbed surface areas to minimize vegetative impacts.
 The utilization of existing trails will include trails in various stages of recovery.
-Studies within the BCNP have shown that single ORV passes in most cases did not result in significant damage to vegetation or soils and that virtually all of the one pass impact lanes had recovered after one growing season (Duever 1981, Duever et al. 1986c).
-The recovery of trails in the BCNP is not anticipated to be adversely impacted by seismic surveying operations.
+Studies within the Preserve have shown that single ORV passes in most cases did not result in significant damage to vegetation or soils and that virtually all of the one pass impact lanes had recovered after one growing season (Duever 1981, Duever et al. 1986c).
+The recovery of trails in the Preserve is not anticipated to be adversely impacted by seismic surveying operations.
 Trails are projected to recover quickly from any minimal and temporary impacts which may occur as a result of their use.